ItsMonarch04/crash-course/docs/ops.md

-kills the leader, measures sub-two-second failover, wipes and restarts a node, and verifies TCP snapshot catch-up. `scripts/real-faults.sh` adds a sustained SET workload, chunked history checking, SIGSTOP/SIGCONT pauses, and a byte-level userspace proxy on one peer path. `--soak-hours 1` performs the local one-hour fixture soak; the 24-hour owner/nightly soak remains a separate gate.
+kills the leader, measures sub-two-second failover, wipes and restarts a node, and verifies TCP snapshot catch-up. `scripts/real-faults.sh` adds a sustained SET workload, chunked history checking, SIGSTOP/SIGCONT pauses, and a byte-level `cc-swarm proxy` on one peer path. `--soak-hours 1` performs the local one-hour fixture soak; the 24-hour owner/nightly soak remains a separate gate.
 Page-cache loss, torn writes, partitions, and large simulator campaigns must use the deterministic models and their recorded commands.

+For a packaged local lab, see [`deploy/README.md`](../deploy/README.md).
+It contains a three-node Compose topology and a hardened-by-default systemd unit template; neither changes the project’s local-lab security boundary.